Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Point of view > niche

-Koe's argument: your point of view is your niche.
+Koe's fix: your point of view is your niche.

-Your stack of life, work, and obsessions is the lens nobody else has.
+Your weird mix of life, work, and obsessions — that's the lens nobody else has.

-Run every idea through that lens — that's the niche AI can't copy.
+Run every idea through it, and you get the one niche AI can't copy.

 He writes about business, mindset, and creativity in one breath.

-That mix, run through his lens, built an audience nobody could copy.
+That mix, run through his lens, built an audience nobody could touch.

 🚗 The steps